gperrin01/ga_proj4_what3games/README.md

 ## Learning points

- Callback

-to be continued
+My biggest learning-point was callback functions and the call-stack / event-loop in general.

+* I realized something was up when I couldnt get my function checking the dictionnary (through an API) to return a simple true or false.
+I then thought about using promise, but all I could return was neither true or false, but a an object showing an unresolved promise.
+After A LOT of frustration, I got help from one of the teachers and implemented a callback functions

+* this made sense after watching [this great video] (https://www.youtube.com/watch?v=8aGhZQkoFbQ) about the event loop in javascript: the async call means the result of my function will be returned once the stack is empty... that is after I have run the "return true or false" line of my function... meaning my function will never return anything.
+Undefined was not not a function but it was all I could get!

+* the same video helped me a lot when I had to listen to different google.maps.events depending on what game the user was playing.
+I kept having events firing multiples times.
+I realized it was because I was trying to mute events which had not yet been created, therefore instead of muting them I was actually re-creating them when the async function ran once the stack was empty.

+* consequently, the first functions in answer_check.js use a callback function, I rewrote View.threeWords in what actually is a cleaner way, and all my problems were solved.
+Although it is now clearer in my head, it might make the code more complex for a person just jumping in and I would like to know if there is a better way

+The power of test-driven development.
+I have been advised to avoid feature-development as I was using google maps, therefore the scope for TDD in the project became narrower.

+* I used Jasmine for the test of my javascript files, and it is thanks to the failing tests that I realized the API calls were causing issues (see above section on callbacks)

+* I used Rspec for testing my user model in Rails.
+This proved useful as I was doing rather long-winded (for my level :-) ) database queries.
+Developing test-first also helped me avoid some waste of code, as I wasn't fully sure about what to build at first and changed my mind a few times before being happy with the result.

+* see learning points for those related to testing

 I also wanted to practice using Devise for authentication.
 This brought its share of issues since I was not using Rails for my views but I had to let the client-side know whether a user was logged in.
+Amongst the learning points:

 * Created my own Registrations and SessionsController, inheriting from the Devise Controllers but building on them